Georgetown heated igloos

 You can reserve these igloos for lunch, dinner, and even brunch, with seatings bookable in 2 hour blocks.

-Booking info: Reservations are required, and can be made from 11:30 a.m.-2 p.m., and from 5-8 p.m.
+Booking info: (2024 info; I’ll update when I have 2025 info!)
+Reservations are required, and can be made from 11:30 a.m.-2 p.m., and from 5-8 p.m. (and 10 a.m.-noon for Sunday brunch).
 There’s a $100 minimum spend on Friday and Saturday nights, and a 22% gratuity is added to all igloos.
+Call 440-461-4653 x106 to book.

-7. Rocky River Wine Bar
+Market Rocky River

-1313 Linda St, Rocky River | For: Cocktails, wine, and bites
+1137 Linda St, Rocky River | For: Elevated pub grub

 Other spots near Cleveland with igloos